rssac-caucus/perf_root/README.md

-When launched perf_root crawls the DNS root zone for a number of TLDs.
-It then issues timed queries to each TLD over UDP.
+When started perf_root crawls the DNS root zone for a number of TLDs.
+It then issues timed queries to each TLD over UDP and TCP, IPv4 and IPv6.

 Results of these tests are then output in JSON.

 ## Usage
 ``
-usage: perf_root.py [-h] [-d DELAY] [-n NUM_TLDS] [-o OUT_FILE]
+perf_root.py [-h] [-d DELAY] [-n NUM_TLDS] [-o OUT_FILE]
                     [-q QUERY_TIMEOUT] [-r ROOT_HINTS] [-t NUM_TESTS] [-v]
                     [--no-tcp] [--no-udp] [--no-ipv4] [--no-ipv6]
 ``